 Our kids are special.
 They were uniquely created by God.
 By showing that we love and value our children, we are helping them to grow strong and confident into who God created them to be.
 Children who feel loved will also be more resilient and have a greater capacity for connection and relationship with those around them.

-When a child doesn’t feel loved, you can expect the opposite behaviors.
-They will show lack of confidence and strength.
+If you are wondering how to know if your child feels loved, you can expect the opposite behavior.
+They will show a lack of confidence and strength.
 They will be less likely to connect in healthy relationships and therefore be more vulnerable to bullies and predators of all kinds.